-As architects, we tend to look at the world fractions of an inch, identifying the smallest details, and interpreting their practicality in everyday life.
+As civic architects, we tend to look at the world fractions of an inch, identifying the smallest details, and interpreting their practicality in everyday life.

 Modern architectural design is not just about walls, ceilings, and floors, it’s also about developing sustainable, efficient, and creative environments.
 Modern architectural design solves problems created by the needs of an ever-changing world, and boy is our world ever-changing.